typestack/class-validator/README.md

 validator.arrayMinSize(array, min); // Checks if array's length is at least `min` number. validator.arrayMaxSize(array, max); // Checks if array's length is as most `max` number. validator.arrayUnique(array); // Checks if all array's values are unique.
 Comparison for objects is reference-based.

+// object validation methods
+validator.isInstance(value, target); // Checks value is an instance of the target.
 ```

 ## Validation decorators